illegibleusername/networking/cisco_commands.md

-`S1(config)#banner motd #This is a MOTD banner#` | Configure a MOTD Banner `S1(config)#no ip domain-lookup` | Disable automatic domain lookup `S1(config)#service password-encryption` | Encrypt passwords in the config file `S1(config)#enable secret class` | Set the privileged EXEC mode secret password to class `S1(config)#line console 0` | Enable console line configuration mode `S1(config-line)#password cisco` | Set the console password to cisco
+`S1(config)#banner motd #This is a MOTD banner#` | Configure a MOTD Banner `S1(config)#no ip domain-lookup` | Disable automatic domain lookup `S1(config)#service password-encryption` | Encrypt passwords in the config file `S1(config)#security passwords min-length` | Ensure that all configured passwords are a minimum of a specified length `S1(config)# login block-for 120 attempts 3 within 60` | Block login attempts for 120 seconds if there are three failed login attempts within 60 seconds
+`S1(config)#enable secret class` | Set the privileged EXEC mode secret password to class `S1(config)#line console 0` | Enable console line configuration mode `S1(config-line)#password cisco` | Set the console password to cisco